 Q and As are likely the most critical part of the earnings call.
 There’s not much room for “winging it.”
 The reality is that if a CEO sounds inarticulate or flustered, investors and analysts could interpret it as insufficient business knowledge or a deeper concern about the business area in question.
 This is becoming more and more apparent with the influx of AI tools used by investors to monitor voice and body language during earnings calls and investor presentations.

 Management needs to be able to respond to questions as clearly and concisely as possible.
 It’s essential to try to anticipate questions, especially the most difficult ones.
 Do your due diligence drafting a Q and A “cheat sheet,” with talking points and performance metrics.
 Developing a comprehensive Q and A sheet will also ensure consistency between management’s responses and how your team replies to questions after the call.

 Ideally a few weeks before the earnings call, reach out to target investors and analysts about issues they would like management to address.
 If you know which analysts will be on the upcoming call, review their prior reports, forecasts, and earnings call behavior to gauge their areas of interest and anticipate questions.
 Even consider formally surveying participating analysts ahead of the call.
 Another critical practice is tuning into the earnings calls of your peers.
 Review the event transcripts of your competitors to gain insight into the questions they were asked — especially those related to trends and issues in your sector.
 This is also fundamental to understanding how your earnings data fits into the context of the broader industry.
 Ultimately, knowing how your peers position themselves on key issues will also help you differentiate yourself.

 Interested in learning more about earnings best practices and new approaches?
-Join us on Tuesday, October 15, 2019 for a webinar on Everything you need to plan stress-free earnings.
+Watch our webinar recording for everything you need to plan stress-free earnings.